How To Eat in A Way Which May Reduce Musculoskeletal Pain

-Looking into the details, a lower energy dense diet which includes more water and fibre from plant foods appears to be beneficial.
-Plant foods are a good source of both fibre and water.
-These include foods like vegetables, fruits, nuts, seeds, legumes, and wholegrains.
+Looking into the details, a lower energy dense diet which includes more water and fiber from plant foods appears to be beneficial.
+Plant foods are a good source of both fiber and water.
+These include foods like vegetables, fruits, nuts, seeds, legumes, and whole grains.
 Research also supports the inclusion of low-fat dairy and lean meats to help reduce musculoskeletal pain.

 The proposed reasons behind the increased risk of musculoskeletal pain with these types of foods is they alter your gut microbiome.
 The alteration changes the amount and types of microbes which live in your gut to promote inflammation.
 These microbes send pro-inflammatory messages all throughout your body and include your musculoskeletal structures.

 In addition, there is lack of foods which have antioxidants that help to remove the excess free radicals which are causing oxidative stress.
 The importance of a diet which is rich in plant-based foods is proposed to help reduce musculoskeletal pain because of the fiber as well as antioxidants, phytochemicals, and vitamins.